Yejashi/obsidianNotes/Research/AMDGPU/__launch_bounds__ and loop unrolling.md

 - The compiler magically knows the launch configuration

 It does mean:
-- The compiler is being given constraints about
+- The compiler is being given constraints about the launch configuration so it can make safer backend decisions, especially about registers, unrolling, and spilling.

+The semantics of `__launch_bounds__`